Above Ground Above Ground — How Deep Are Above Ground Pools? Complete Depth Guide 2026

 2. Consider your family's swimming abilities

 Evaluate who will be using the pool most frequently.
 If you have small children or non-swimmers, a 48-inch pool (approximately 3'4" water depth) may be safer.
-For families with strong swimmers who want to dive or play water sports, 52-54 inch depths work better.
+For taller swimmers or water games and sports, 52-54 inch depths (the tallest standard above-ground size) give the most room.
+Note: that is for swimming and play only — never dive into an above-ground pool, even the deepest, as the water is far too shallow (see Safety Factors below).

 3. Understand actual water depth vs. wall height